 For a patient communication board to have the desired effect, it must be placed in the direct line of sight of the patient.
 Affixing it to the wall over the patient’s shoulder, behind the IV pump or beyond a frequently closed privacy curtain defeats the purpose.

 DON’T: Neglect to keep boards updated

 Don’t implement a patient communication board system unless a protocol is in place to keep boards updated continually.
 Patient satisfaction and safety actually suffer when patient communication boards are only used sporadically.
 A tool that was designed to prevent miscommunication suddenly becomes a source of outdated information – and risk for hospital and patient alike.

 DO: Attach dry erase markers directly to the boards

 In settings where adoption of patient communication boards lags, it’s the lack of convenient access to dry erase markers that is often to blame.
-For a patient communication board system to work well, doctors and nurses must always have ready access to a marker where and when needed.
+For a board system to work well, doctors and nurses must always have ready access to a marker where and when needed.

 DON’T: Include more information than can be reasonably managed

-It’s a natural impulse to include all of the information that a patient might possibly desire on their patient communication board.
+It’s a natural impulse to include all of the information that a patient might possibly desire on their communication board.
 However, this can actually have a negative effect on patient satisfaction.
 The timing of treatment appointments and visits by specialists frequently changes throughout the course of a day.
 Unless this information can be kept up to date at all times, the patient may perceive the hospital to be disorganized or providing substandard care.